ember-learn/guides-source/guides/release/using-typescript/core-concepts/routing.md

-**Note:** 🚧 This page is under construction! 🏗️ The content here may undergo significant revision in the months ahead!
+**Note:** 🚧 This page is under construction! 🏗️

 ## Routes

-Since Ember [Routes][routes] are just regular JavaScript classes with a few special Ember lifecycle hooks and properties available, TypeScript should JustWork™️.
+Since Ember [Routes] are just regular JavaScript classes with a few special Ember lifecycle hooks and properties available, TypeScript should JustWork™️.
 Ember's types supply the definitions for the various methods available within route subclasses, which will provide autocomplete and type-checking along the way.

-[routes]: ../../routing/defining-your-routes/

 ## Controllers

-Like routes, controllers are just normal JavaScript classes with a few special Ember lifecycle hooks and properties available.
+Like routes, [Controllers] are just normal JavaScript classes with a few special Ember lifecycle hooks and properties available.

 The main thing to be aware of is special handling around query params.
 In order to provide type safety for query param configuration, Ember's types specify that when defining a query param's `type` attribute, you must supply one of the allowed types: `'boolean'`, `'number'`, `'array'`, or `'string'` (the default).
 However, if you supply these types as you would in JS, like this: